margo/specification/system-design/app-interoperability/application-package-definition.md

 - The **application description** file `margo.yaml`, which contains information about the application's marketing details (e.g., description, icon, release notes, license file, etc.), resource requirements, required input parameters, and application's installation packages (e.g,  Helm charts, docker-compose package) location.
 - The **application resources** which can be used to display additional information about the application in an application catalog or marketplace based on the application's defined metadata (e.g., description, icon, release notes, license file, etc.).

-The application package sources SHALL be defined as Helm Charts AND/OR a Docker Compose packages.
+The application package components SHALL be defined as Helm Charts AND/OR a Docker Compose packages.

 - To target devices running Kubernetes applications must be packaged as helm charts using [Helm V3](https://helm.sh/).
 - To target devices deploying applications using Docker Compose files you must create a tarball file containing the application's docker-compose.yml file and any additional artifacts referenced by the docker compose file (e.g., configuration files, environment variable files, etc.).
 It is highly recommend to digitally sign this package.
 When digitally signing the package PGP MUST be used.